towersvault/shinpokered/README.md

 - Added an option to make the overworld run in 60fps
   - Place the cursor over CANCEL in the options screen and toggle by pressing left or right
   - This feature is more of a proof-of-concept and is still kinda rusty
+  - Takes advantage of double-speed CPU mode when played as a GBC game
 - Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST
 - Softlock Warp
   - Instantly teleport back to your mom's house if you get stuck or are unable to move after updating to a new patch